 Chicago Motorcycle Accident Lawyer

 While driving a motorcycle is an exhilarating experience for many Chicago residents, it can be very dangerous.
 Collisions between a motorcycle and a motor vehicle are often catastrophic, resulting in serious injuries and fatalities.
-Under Illinois law, injured motorcyclists have the right to hold at-fault drivers accountable for their losses—and the attorneys at Taxman, Pollock, Murray & Bekkerman, LLC can help.
+Under Illinois law, injured motorcyclists have the right to hold at-fault drivers accountable for their losses—and the accident attorneys at Taxman, Pollock, Murray & Bekkerman, LLC can help.
 Call us today at (312) 586-1700.

-Our Chicago motorcycle accident lawyers represent victims in their claims against negligent drivers.
+Our Chicago motorcycle accident lawyers represent victims in their injury claims against negligent drivers.
 With decades of experience and millions recovered on behalf of our clients, you can trust our firm to fight aggressively for your maximum possible recovery.

 Why Choose Us